rpriven/toolbelt/README.md

 ## What is on the Toolbelt:

-- nmap
+- Nmap
 - naabu
 - Nuclei
-- burpsuite
+- Burp Suite
 - feroxbuster
 - nikto
 - masscan
-- gobuster
+- Gobuster
-- seclists
+- SecLists
-- sqlmap
+- SQLmap
 - git
 - docker
 - docker.io